LeorentKelmendi/VueJSWP/README.md

 **Who's this for?** Devs that wants to know how to integrate VueJS with WP.

 ## Features
-- jQuery integrated, if that's your thing
 - [Axios](https://github.com/axios/axios) for API requests
 - Follows the development guidelines/structure set forth by Vuejs
 - Bare essentials needed for a functional WordPress theme
-- All requests are redirected back to the index.php so your Vue routing is respected.
 - SCSS support
 - Bootstrap-Vue integrated